dehaenw/XGBlogS/README.md

 Their numbers: `r2 0.91, RMSE 0.62`

-Numbers of this model: `r2 0.86, RMSE: 0.77` (using the provided splits)
+Numbers of this model: `r2 0.93, RMSE: 0.57` (using the provided splits)

-So a bit worse, but still usable.
+So this regressor is performs about the same as the published method.
+A previous version of this model used ECFP fingerprints which has r2 of about 0.86

 ## requirements
-sklearn pandas rdkit and xgboost
+sklearn pandas rdkit>2023.03 (needed for Descriptors.CalcMolDescriptors()) and xgboost

 ## retrain the model
 Obtain the input data using